robdmc/consecution/README.md

 > home of Bell Labs, prior to the actual invention of the operating system, and
 > implemented in Unix at his insistence, shaping its toolbox philosophy.

+Avid Python users can easily create tools that read data from stdin and send processed output on stdout.
+These tools are easily chained together in bash pipelines.
+Tools like <a href="https://github.com/robdmc/pandashells">
+Pandashells</a> make doing this even more convenient.

+The unix pipeline workflow, however, comes at a cost when building production systems.
+If one process raises an error, the entire pipeline fails.
+Obtaining reliable and useful stack traces for what went wrong can also be annoying.

+It would be great if there was a way to implement the pipeline pattern in Python without resorting to system pipes.
+Functional libraries like
+<a href="https://github.com/pytoolz/toolz"> toolz </a> help with composing
+functions and tools like
+<a href="http://dask.pydata.org/en/latest/"> Dask </a> and
+<a href="http://deeplearning.net/software/theano/"> Theano</a>
+provide different approaches for creating and executing computation graphs.

+What's missing, however, is a tool for creating pipeline -- or more precicely -- directed-graphs of processing nodes.
+Ideally the tools would be like a limited version of
+<a href="http://storm.apache.org/"> Apache Storm</a>.
+It would incorporate a
+simplified version of the Apache Strom topology abstraction and create a syncrhonous, single-threaded execution strategy.
+"But!"
+I can hear you saying.
+"This will not scale well for big data."
+My response would be that you don't actually have big data.
+And if you do, then you are probably better off using tools like Storm that have been specically designed to accomodate "big data".

+What's missing however is the ability to easily create a pure-python single-process pipeline

+ produce processed data on stdout.
 The unix work flow of piping data between small, specialized programs has proven to be extremely robust.
-User who adopt this work flow do so by conceptualizaing their computation as a stream of data flowing through a series (or "consecution") of processing nodes.
+User who adopt this work flow do so by conceptualizaing their computation as a stream of data flowing through a series (or
+"consecution") of processing nodes.
 Stream processing frameworks like <a href="http://storm.apache.org/">Apache Storm</a> expand on this process by creating an entire network of processing nodes where data flows in only one